CEED/Laghos/README.md

 ## Code Structure

-- The file `laghos.cpp` contains the main driver with the time integration loop starting around line 290.
+- The file `laghos.cpp` contains the main driver with the time integration loop starting around line 310.
 - The problem is formulated as solving a big system of ordinary differential equations for the unknown (high-order) velocity, internal energy and mesh nodes (position).
-- The right-hand side of the ODE is specified by the `LagrangianHydroOperator` defined around line 239 of `laghos.cpp` and implemented in files `laghos_solver.hpp` and `laghos_solver.cpp`.
+- The right-hand side of the ODE is specified by the `LagrangianHydroOperator` defined around line 258 of `laghos.cpp` and implemented in files `laghos_solver.hpp` and `laghos_solver.cpp`.
 - The orders of the velocity and position (continuous kinematic space) and the internal energy (discontinuous thermodynamic space) are given by the `-ov` and `-ot` input parameters respectively.
-- The main computational kernels are the `Mult*` functions of the classes `MassPAOperator` and `ForcePAOperator` implemented in file `laghos_solver.cpp`.
-Some of these functions have specific versions for quadrilateral and hexahedral elements.
+- The main computational kernels are the `Mult*` functions of the classes `MassPAOperator` and `ForcePAOperator` implemented in file `laghos_assembly.cpp`.
+These functions have specific versions for quadrilateral and hexahedral elements.

 ## Building